MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/portal-checker-analysis.md

 ## Published state isn't available for this website

-To fix this issue, ensure that the publishing state entity **Published** is available and active.
+To fix this issue, ensure that the publishing state **Published** is available and active.

 ## Published state isn't visible

-To fix this issue, ensure that the publishing state entity **Published** has the **isVisible** check box is selected.
+To fix this issue, ensure that the publishing state **Published** has the **isVisible** check box is selected.

 ## List of entities with search result having invalid URL

-To fix this issue, ensure that your entity has appropriate security permission.
+To fix this issue, ensure that your table has appropriate security permission.

 ## List of entities with CMS security check failed

-To fix this issue, ensure that your entity has proper search page.
+To fix this issue, ensure that your table has proper search page.

 ## Web file isn't active